Tarjim-io/tarjim-react-client/README.md

 tarjimClient.init(tarjimConfig);
 ```

-N.B. when tarjim finishes loading the translations it triggers the event 'tarjimFinishedLoadingTranslations' on the window object
+N.B. when tarjim finishes loading the translations it triggers the event 'tarjimFinishedLoadingTranslations' on the tarjimClient object

 ### Functions:
 * Check loading state